Venezuela electoral body probes both sides, baseball cap

-President Hugo Chavez is squaring off against youthful opposition candidate Henrique Capriles in an October 7 vote that has become the controversial socialist leader’s toughest political battle of his 14 years in power.
+President Hugo Chavez is squaring off against youthful opposition candidate Henrique Capriles in an Oct.
+7 vote that has turned into the controversial socialist leader’s toughest political battle of his 14 years in power.

 With both camps leveling accusations of foul play, all eyes are on the National Electoral Council, which said late on Thursday it was investigating state TV channel VTV, government-run newspaper Correo del Orinoco, and the opposition campaign.